Aayushbajaj505/Expense_Manager/README.md

 If you like the project, show you apprecation by staring the repository.

 Feature:
-Add Trasansactions by date
+Add Trasansactions by date,
-Delete Transactions
+Delete Transactions,
-Custom made chart for data visulaization
+Custom made chart for data visulaization,

 ScreenShots: